Boxer abandons fight amid gender-eligibility questions – DW – 08/01/2024

 However, prior to Thursday's fight, the Algerian Olympic Committee condemned what it described as "malicious and unethical attacks directed against our distinguished athlete, Imane Khelif, by certain foreign media."

-It also expressed compete support for her, saying he entire nation was behind Khelif.
+It also expressed compete support for her, saying the entire nation was behind Khelif.

 Excluded over refusal to take testosterone-supression medication